Create a list of articles to read later. You will be able to access your list from any article in Discover.

-The Duchess of Cambridge, Patron of the Museum, visited the Natural History Museum’s Angela Marmont Centre for UK Biodiversity today to hear how it is championing and helping protect UK wildlife at a time when it is under a greater threat than ever before.
+The Duchess of Cambridge, Patron of the Museum, visited the Natural History Museum’s Angela Marmont Centre for UK Nature today to hear how it is championing and helping protect UK wildlife at a time when it is under a greater threat than ever before.

 Her Royal Highness met Museum Director Sir Michael Dixon as well as Head of the Angela Marmont Centre Dr John Tweddle and Head of Learning and Audiences Beth Stone who are jointly spearheading efforts to revolutionise the study of UK wildlife and engage young people with the nature on their doorstep.